 Brands Are Living Beings

-Marketing scholars started documenting this back in 1998, when Susan Fournier’s landmark study Consumers and Their Brands revealed that meaningful relationships require brands to develop distinct personalities.
+Marketing scholars started documenting this back in 1998, when Susan Fournier’s landmark study Consumers and Their Brandsrevealed that meaningful relationships require brands to develop distinct personalities.
 Every piece of modern marketing vocabulary (brand voice, brand image, brand identity) springs from this insight.
-Nearly a decade later, Pankaj Aggarwal and Ann McGill’s paper Is That Car Smiling at Me?mapped the mechanics: consumers of successfully humanized brands exhibit stronger positive emotions and, crucially, greater anticipated separation distress.
+Nearly a decade later, Pankaj Aggarwal and Ann McGill’s paper Is That Car Smiling at Me? proved: consumers of successfully humanized brands exhibit stronger positive emotions and, crucially, greater anticipated separation distress.

 AI didn’t triumph on technical merit alone, it succeeded through superior storytelling, often by accident.
 In 1943, two researchers called a simple on/off function a “neuron,” giving math a heartbeat.
-In 1956, John McCarthy named the field Artificial Intelligence – a phrase far bolder than the science it described, but irresistible to imagination and funding alike.
+Did it resemble actual brain cells?
+Barely.
+But McCulloch, leveraging his neurophysiology background, transformed cold mathematics into something mysteriously biological.
+In 1956, John McCarthy named the field Artificial Intelligence – for his Dartmouth research funding proposal.
+The name implied human-like cognition and, thus, secured funding.
+McCarthy understood that perception shapes reality—especially when grant committees are involved.

 It’s a cycle capitalism has played before.
-In the mid-20th century, as Jack Trout observed, superior products stopped being enough.
+In the mid-20th century, as Jack Trout (the pioneer of brand positioning) observed, superior products stopped being enough.
 Companies moved from touting unique selling points to crafting reputations, and eventually, to owning cognitive real estate.
-When features and images became indistinguishable, success shifted from what you made to how you lived in the consumer’s mind.
+When features and images became indistinguishable, brand success shifted from what you made to how you lived in the consumer’s mind.

 AI markets are racing through that same evolution.
 As capabilities converge and commoditize, positioning becomes the real differentiator, and positioning, ultimately, depends on mastering the psychology of relationships.